i2p/i2p.www/i2p2www/spec/proposals/148-eddsa-blake2b-ed25519.rst

 =======================  ===========  ======  =====
         Type             Type Code    Since   Usage
 =======================  ===========  ======  =====
-EdDSA_BLAKE2b_Ed25519        12        TBD    Router Identities and Destinations RedDSA_BLAKE2b_Ed25519       13        TBD    For Destinations and encrypted leasesets only; never used for Router Identities
+RedDSA_BLAKE2b_Ed25519       12        TBD    For Router Identities, Destinations and encrypted leasesets only; never used for Router Identities
 =======================  ===========  ======  =====